Nakajima quiver varieties in dimension four: The dimension vectors

 \item Again, by \cref{lem:1chain} the only way to complete the hanging weight \(1\) vertices is to connect them with an arbitrary weight \(1\) chain (for \(m\geq2\)).

 \item This is already complete, and is \(\II(\A[0],\A[0])\). \qedhere \end{enumerate} \end{proof}

-Finally we consider which dimension vectors arise from terminating the last nine local structures in Table 3.1.
+Finally we consider which dimension vectors arise from terminating the last nine local structures.

-\begin{ppn} The dimension vectors in Type \(\III\) are \(\III(\ade)\), \(\III(2\ade)\), \(\III(m,n)\), \(\III[a]\), and \(\III[b]\). \end{ppn} \begin{proof} We proceed in entirely the same way as the previous two results. \begin{enumerate} \item The weight \(5\) vertex must have neighbours each at least \(3\) that total \(2\times5-2=8\), so the options are two \((4,4)\) or \((8)\).
-The former has a forced descending termination and the latter can only (by \cref{lem:stepdown}) continue by attaching a \(4\) and a \(7\).
+\begin{ppn} The dimension vectors of Type \(\III\) are \(\III(\ade)\), \(\III(2\ade)\), \(\III(m,n)\), \(\III[a]\), and \(\III[b]\). \end{ppn} \begin{proof} We proceed in entirely the same way as the previous two results. \begin{enumerate} \item The weight \(5\) vertex must have neighbours each at least \(3\) that total \(8\), so the options are two \((4,4)\) or \((8)\).
+The former has a forced descending termination and the latter can only (by \cref{lem:stepdown}) continue by attaching \(4\) and \(7\).
 These are

 \item This diagram is already complete, and is \(\III(2\A[1])\). \item We must complete the vertex of weight \(2\) and the vertex of weight \(3\).
 By \cref{lem:stepup}(0), the former only terminates with balanced vertices through a chain of $2$ similar to \(\D[m]\).
 By the proof of \cref{lem:12chain}, the latter terminates with a choice of \(\mir(\E[n])\), yielding